Hierarchical modeling of gravitational-wave populations for disentangling environmental and modified-gravity effects: Results

 \section{Results}

 ~ With the hierarchical framework developed in Sec.~\ref{sec:background}, the description of the EMRI model in Sec.~\ref{sec:setupforgw}, and the data analysis setup in Sec.~\ref{sec:dataanalysis}, we now perform hypothesis tests of beyond-vacuum-GR effects in various example cases.
 In the first subsection, we study how well our framework can recover the true hypothesis under which a given EMRI population was generated, considering three different population sizes.
 Then, in the second subsection, we show the dependence of the Bayes factors on the true local and global effect hyperparameters $f^*$ and $\dot{G}^*$ in the population.
 This will allow us to comment on the robustness of our framework, particularly in disentangling these effects.
+Finally, we briefly comment on the distinguishability of other beyond-vacuum-GR effects within the hierarchical framework.
 All results presented below are produced using the \texttt{Hierarchical} package, publicly available on Github (\url{https://github.com/perturber/Hierarchical/}).